Advanced Clinical Practice (Advanced Allied Health Practitioner)

 Months of entry

 This programme provides an academic underpinning that meets the contemporary challenges of advanced clinical practice and will enable you to practice with a high level of clinical autonomy in roles that require you to assess, diagnose, treat and manage the care of people with undifferentiated and/or complex clinical presentations.

 This particular pathway is suitable for you if you are one of the growing number of UK registered practitioners working in (or towards) a role as an Advanced or Consultant Practitioner within your profession, or a similar role that sits at the interface between your own profession and medicine.
-This includes most of the professions registered with the Health and Care Professions Council or the General Pharmaceutical Council.

 Fees and funding